 This course is a graduate level course in macroeconomics, allowing theory to meet data.
 More particularly, this course emphasizes economic fluctuations and policies motivated by business cycle fluctuations.
-Key questions regard whether swings in economic growth and employment are associated with a sustainable use of economic resources over time.
+Key questions regard whether swings in economic growth and employment are associated with a sustainable use of economic resources over time, in particular the use of labor.
 Specific attention will be devoted to the macroeconomic effects of swings in oil prices and oil production, both nationally and internationally.

 The approach adopted in this course emphasizes the dynamic dimension of interesting applied macroeconomic problems.
 Participants will be introduced to digital tools used in modern quantitative macroeconomics.

 - Measuring business cycles - some methods to detrend data